 Children of Fallen Heroes Scholarship: This federal grant program provides assistance to students whose parent or guardian died in the line of duty while performing as a public safety officer.
 This grant is equal to the amount of a maximum federal Pell Grant for the award year, but cannot exceed your cost of attendance for that award year.

 TEACH Grant: The Teacher Education Assistance for College and Higher Education (TEACH) Grant program is a non-need based program that provides up to $4,000 per year in grants to students who are enrolled in an eligible program.
 Students must agree to teach full-time for at least four years in a high-need field at a low-income elementary school, secondary school or educational service agency.

 William D. Ford Direct Loan Program: Unlike grants, Federal Direct Loans are financial aid awards that must be repaid.
 UNF encourages students to make informed decisions when opting to borrow under ANY student loan program.
 Federal Direct Loans are administered by the U.S. Department of Education.
 To apply for Direct Loan funding, students must file the FAFSA and be enrolled at least half-time (six credit hours) in degree-applicable coursework.

-Federal Direct Subsidized Stafford Loan Program: Non-credit based, Direct Subsidized loans are for students who demonstrate financial need, as determined by the FAFSA.
-Direct Subsidized loans do not accrue interest while students are enrolled in school or during authorized periods of deferment.
-Loan repayment will begin at the end of the six-month grace period after the student ceases to be enrolled at least half-time.
+Federal Direct Subsidized Loan Program: Direct Subsidized loans are awarded to undergraduate students on the basis of financial need, as determined by the FAFSA.
+Direct Subsidized loans do not accrue interest while students are enrolled at least half-time in degree-applicable coursework or during authorized periods of deferment.
+Loan repayment begins six months after the student graduates, leaves school or drops below half-time enrollment.